realJohnAdex/API-Development-and-Documentation-project/API_reference.md

     "message": "bad request"
 }
 ```
-The API will return three error types when requests fail:
+When requests fail, the API will return four errors types:
 - 400: Bad Request
 - 404: Resource Not Found
+- 405: Method Not Allowed
 - 422: Not Processable
-- 500: Internal Server Error

 ### Endpoints
 #### GET '/categories'

-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Retrieves a dictionary of categories, where the keys are the ids and the value is the category's matching string.
-- Request Arguments: None
+- Arguments for Requests: None
-- Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs and 'success' boolean.
+- Returns: A single-key object, categories, that includes an object with the id: category string key:value pairs with the boolean 'success'
 - Sample: `curl http://127.0.0.1:5000/categories`

 ```json